 How to find a qualified Sedation Dentist?

-What are the common Sedation Dentistry Problems?
+Sedation Dentistry Complications and Problems?

-- Unpredictable Oral Sedation.
+- Unpredictable oral sedation.
 The patient shows up and per the dentists instructions has taken 1-2 pills and they are not sedated enough to do the procedure.
 The dentist then has them take an additional pill and maybe even do some sedative gas as well.
 Before you know it the patient is over sedated and stops breathing.

 - Drug interactions.
 A very detailed medical history should be taken including a list of the drugs the patient takes on a daily basis.
 Often times, drug interaction complications can be overlooked.
-A properly trained Sedative Dentist has specific training in all the common drug interactions associated with Sedation Dentistry.
+A properly trained sedative dentist has specific training in all the common drug interactions associated with sedation dentistry.
 The devil is always in the details as they say.

 Patients who remain calm and comfortable during their dental appointment, also experience less pain and swelling after their procedures.
 They may even experience better outcomes where healing is of great importance as in for example sedation for dental implants.